-§ 148-1-3.
+§148-1-3.
 Applicability.

 - 3.1.
 This legislative rule applies to all spending units of State government except those statutorily exempted.
 Exempted spending units may elect to follow this rule. - 3.2.
 All purchases must be approved by the secretary or head of the spending unit, or a designee, whose name must be filed with the Director.
-The person(s) named must take at least 10 hours annually of available purchasing training and have responsibility for the function of purchasing.
+The person(s) named must take at least 10 hours annually of available training offered by the Purchasing Division and have responsibility for the function of purchasing within the spending unit.
 Each spending unit must process all purchases through this person(s), who shall be responsible for correspondence and communication with the Purchasing Division. - 3.3.
 All automated systems prescribed by the Director as statewide systems are mandatory for spending units.

-§ 148-1-4.
+§148-1-4.
 Authority of Director; Buyer Qualifications.